Backwashing a Pool Sand Filter – Full Step by Step Guide

 1 – Run out the backwash hose

-If your pool drains into your garden/yard etc and you have a backwash hose attached to the drainpipe then roll it out and position the end where you want the water to run.
+If your pool drains into your garden, yard, etc., and you have a backwash hose attached to the drain pipe, roll it out and position the end where you want the water to run.
 You can buy backwash hoses quite cheaply on Amazon.

 2 – Open the waste valve

-If you do have a valve on the waste pipe then open it so that once you start backwashing the water can flow out.
+If you have a valve on the waste pipe, open it so the water can flow out once you start backwashing.

-Again, if you don’t have a valve on the waste exit pipe skip this step.
+Again, skip this step if you don’t have a valve on the waste exit pipe.

 3 – Turn off the pump

-If you haven’t already done this after vacuuming the pool, then turn off the pump.
+If you haven’t turned off the pump after vacuuming the pool, you should.
 You should do this every time before you change the setting on the multiport valve.
-If you do not, and leave the pump running, it could damage the valve.
+If you do not and leave the pump running, it could damage the valve.

 4 – Set multiport valve to Backwash

-Push the handle down to release the bottom from the current position.
-Twist it to the backwash position and then lower the lever to lock it in place.
+Push the handle down to release the bottom from its current position.
+Twist it to the backwash position, then lower the lever to lock it in place.

 It doesn’t matter whether you turn the valve clockwise or anticlockwise.